herald-noel/forum-app-api/README.md

 # Forum App API
 Welcome to the documentation for the Forum App API.
-This API serves as the backend for a forum application and allows users to perform various actions related to forum topics, posts, and user management.
+This API serves as the backend for a forum application and allows users to perform various actions related to forum posts.

 The API provides the following endpoints: